rigved-desai/MSense/README.md

 ## Deployment

 The website is deployed using Netlify and render.
-Use the following link to try it out.
+Redirect to the following link to try it out.

 ```
 http://msense.netlify.app